thoelf/switchhub/README.md

 - Dimmer support.
 - Better logging of errors when evaluating the event expressions.
 - New plugin readfile, lets SwitchHub read variable values from any file.
-- Do not crach when there is no internet connection (plugin gcalendar).
+- Do not crash when there is no internet connection (plugin gcalendar).
 - Simplified syntax for event expressions.

 ###SwitchHub 0.3